Harm Reduction Kit Request Form Logo

 • Not responding to voice or touch

-Narcan can reverse an opioid overdose.
-If someone has not used opioids (such as heroin, fentanyl, or prescription opioids), Narcan will have no effect on them.
-Narcan is safe for use in adults and children.
+Naloxone (Narcan) can reverse an opioid overdose.
+If someone has not used opioids, naloxone will have no effect on them.
+Naloxone is safe for use in adults and children.

 1. If you suspect someone is overdosing, call 911.
 The dispatcher can give you support and help you keep time until paramedics arrive.

 2. Tilt the person's head back by putting your hand under their chin.
-Insert the white tip of the Narcan nasal spray into their nostril.
+Insert the white tip of the naloxone nasal spray into their nostril.

-4. Remove the Narcan nasal spray from their nose and roll the person onto their side into the recovery position.
+4. Remove the canister from their nose and roll the person onto their side into the recovery position.

 5. Talk to the person and let them know what is happening.

-6. If they don't wake up/come to after 3 minutes, give them another dose of Narcan.
+6. If they don't wake up/come to after 3 minutes, give them another dose of naloxone.

 • Safer use = overdose prevention

-• If you are using opioids, have a safety plan.
-A safety plan might include taking turns using so someone close by can help in case of an overdose.
+If you are using substances, have a safety plan.
+A safety plan might include any of the following safer use tips.

-• Be careful when combining opioids with alcohol or benzos (such as Xanax or Klonopin).
+• Be careful when combining opioids with other "downers" like alcohol or benzos (such as Xanax or Klonopin).
 These combinations can increase the risk of overdose.

 • Should be Empty: